platformsh/platformsh-docs/docs/src/development/submodules.md

     - git@github.com:orocommerce/orocommerce.git: HangupException: The remote server unexpectedly closed the connection.
 ```

-Since the Platform.sh Git server cannot connect to GitHub via SSH without being granted an SSH key to do so, you should not use an SSH URL: ``git@github.com:...``, but you should use an HTTPS URL instead: ``https://github.com/...``.
+Since the Platform.sh Git server can't connect to GitHub via SSH without being granted an SSH key to do so, you should not use an SSH URL: ``git@github.com:...``, but you should use an HTTPS URL instead: ``https://github.com/...``.

 ## Use of private git repositories